rael-g/Piece/docs/Architecture/Layers/Intermediate/Design.md

     }
 }}
 ```
-This new initialization approach fundamentally changes how the Piece.Core acquires its core backend components, shifting the control to the C# host via DI.
+This new initialization approach fundamentally changes how the Piece.Core acquires its core low-level implementation components, shifting the control to the C# host via DI.

 ## 5. Main Components of the Piece.Core (C++)